Jean-Marc Vallée, naturalistic director known for ‘Dallas Buyers Club’ and ‘Big Little Lies,’ dies at 58

 “We were using a handheld camera and just trying to be raw and serve the story of this underground, underdog guy.
 At the same time, the challenge was to serve the emotional content, to be there and try to tell this beautiful emotional story,” he told Collider.

 It was nominated for six Oscars, including Best Picture.
-It also caught the attention of Witherspoon, who reached out to Vallée and asked him to direct “Wild,” a movie based on the memoir of the same title by Cheryl Strayed.
+It also caught the attention of Witherspoon, who reached out to Mr. Vallée and asked him to direct “Wild,” a movie based on the memoir of the same title by Cheryl Strayed.

 It follows Strayed (played by Witherspoon) as she hikes the Pacific Crest Trail following a series of tragic events, including the death of her mother (played by Laura Dern), a divorce and a descent into drug use.
 Both Witherspoon and Dern received Oscar nods for the film.